 - Oasis's "Acquiesce" started out as the B-side to "Some Might Say".
 Such was its popularity with fans that it became a single itself a few years later (natch, it was as the lead-off single from The Masterplan, a collection of B-sides).

-- Green Day 's "Good Riddance (Time Of Your Life)" was originally the B-Side to Brain Stew/Jaded (itself a Double A-Side), but rerecorded for the following album Nimrod, and subsequently became one of their best known songs.
+- Green Day 's "Good Riddance (Time Of Your Life)" was originally the B-Side to Brain Stew/Jaded (itself a Double A-Side), but rerecorded for the following album Nimrod, and subsequently became one of their best known (if not the best known, period) songs.
 The song "Maria" on International Superhits was originally released in a different version as the B-Side to the 7" version of "Waiting", which meant it was widely regarded as a new song.

 - Some Beatles albums managed to have the A-side and the B-side end up as #1 hits.